A lot of people don't really want to know the answer to the question of "am I needy".

 Nearly all women are attracted to a decisive, confident man.

 And nothing undermines your own attractiveness than sinking to begging and bargaining.
+This is definitely a quality that girls don't like.

 Not only is it a huge turn-off, but it's telling her that you don't respect what she is telling you.